keypom/keypom-docs/docs/Cookbook/balances.md

 :::info note
-Ensure that you have initialized Keypom using the `initKeypom` funciton prior to running any of the SDK examples.
+Ensure that you have initialized Keypom using the `initKeypom` function prior to running any of the SDK examples.
 For more info on this, see the [introduction page](welcome.md#connection-to-near-and-initializing-the-sdk)
 :::

 ## Viewing User Keypom Balances